-Grade selection: Top left, click on grade level.

-All grades are set up in identical fashion.
+Level selection: Top left, click on level.
+All levels are set up in identical fashion.
 Each has an overarching story that acts as the grounding for the lessons that follow.
-The same story is followed from the beginning of lesson 1 to the end of lesson 3, with each grade having a different story.
+The same story is followed from the beginning of lesson 1 to the end of lesson 3, with each level having a different story.

-Overview: The overview tab for each grade shows a summary of the story line for that grade and, at a high level, the content that will be covered.
+Overview: The overview tab for each level shows a summary of the story line for that level and the content that will be covered.
 Also at this tab are the standards alignment of the lessons in that grade with state standards and the National JumpStart Standards.
 All the grades are heavily focused on integrating economics and personal finance into other core subjects, particularly mathematics.

 Pre-assessment: The next tab is the pre-assessment for both students and teachers.
 The student pre-assessment can be administered either as a hard copy or online.
-If you want to administer hard copy tests, just click on the Printed
+If you want to administer hard copy tests, just click on the Printed Assessment